-According to the Cámara Argentina del Acero (Argentina Chamber of Steel, CAA), the primary iron production for February 2015 was 310,900 tons, and the production of hot-rolled finished during the same period reached 338,600 tons.
+According to the Argentine Chamber of Steel (CAA), the production of primary iron was 3,790.3 thousand tons in 2018, and the production of hot-finished laminates, during the same period, reached 4,763.4 thousand tons.

 Bajo de la Alumbrera mine, Andalgalá, province of Catamarca; the company is named Minera Alumbrera; It produces copper, gold, silver and molybdenum.

 Salar del Hombre Muerto, Antofagasta de la Sierra, Catamarca province on the border with Salta, at 4000 MASL.
 This mine produces lithium.
 The activities began in 1997.
 Brines rich in lithium are exploited by pumping.
 Mined does not require.

 El Aguilar mine, Humahuaca, Jujuy province, produces lead and silver.
 In our country, Glencore International AG Group consists of the company AR Zinc SA and Minera Aguilar SA Company, in the area of metals and minerals.
 It is considered the main mining pole and metal refining in the country, with a production of 17,000 tons of lead silver and 73,000 tons of zinc concentrate and the most important silver mine in South America.

 Veladero mine in the province of San Juan is a gold deposit It is operated by Barrick Gold.
 It has reserves of 11.4 million ounces and an estimated 14-year lifespan.